luk-f-a/EsgLiL/README.md

 The instructions above will create a full new environment.
 If you simply want to use EsgLiL in an existing environment, please look at install_list.txt which describes the minimal set of packages required to run EsgLiL.

+# Roadmap
+The latest version (0.3) needs to be cleaned of many experiments, in particular in the area of basic random number generators.
+Once Numpy incorporates the new randomgen library (probably in Numpy 1.17), we will integrate those generators and remove the dependency to randomgen as a separate library.

+We will also remove the support for Numexpr in version 0.4 and consider adding support for Numba.
+They idea is to not oly accelerate calculations via Numba but also to make EsgLiL a "Numba native" project that can be called from within JIT'ed code.

 # Quick tutorial

 # Structure [work in progress]